Kansas has the highest sales tax on food in the country. Brandon will push to reduce the sales tax on food in Kansas.

 Because all means all, Kansas must take necessary steps to make our state a place where people from all over want to live, work, and contribute to the local economy.

 We need to implement a statewide non-discrimination act.
-Currently in Kansas, LGBTQ+ Kansans can be fired from their job, denied housing or business, or bullied because of who they are.
+Currently, LGBTQ+ Kansans can be fired from their job, denied housing or business, or bullied because of who they are.